 To utter it would be akin to saying “see my lovely shearling collar?
 It’s made from the skin of newborn lambs.”
 Lambs, in the plural.
 And by lambs I potentially mean unborn lambs.
 Or guaranteeably no older than 3 day old lambs.
 It won’t just be PETA that hates you for it – this is the sartorial equivalent of dressing in the hope of never getting laid again, or perhaps yourself being mulesed.
 Lambs are universally found to be cute and adorable, people fawn over them even if a lamb’s dawn bleets are amongst the most annoying sounds on Earth.

-Shearling is back amongst men’s winter 2012 fashion, and Persian Lamb is amongst the trend’s elements.
-Wear shearling if you like, and after the break we’ll show you just how to do that, but if you venture into the realm of something that remotely resembles Persian Lamb refer to it just as “shearling”, your “nice wool collar” or pray for the opportunity to mutter “faux” under your breath.
+With the return of shearling, Persian Lamb is amongst the trend’s elements.
+Wear shearling if you like, but if you venture into the realm of something that remotely resembles Persian Lamb refer to it just as “shearling”, your “nice wool collar” or pray for the opportunity to mutter “faux” under your breath.

-As with most recent seasons, men’s shearling is an on-trend element this autumn / winter.
-It’s a detail.
+Shearling is a detail.
 It’s always a statement and sometimes even something functional as it prevents the blistering winter wind from causing permanent chill damage to your neck.
 And because it’s a fashion trend gradually evolving across different seasons, you’re going to encounter it on jackets and coats in a way that feels immediately familiar.
 Not familiar in a way that makes shearling feel done and dusted, but more so in the sense that what you’re looking at doesn’t bring anything new to the equation.

 Take the use of shearling in Gucci’s men’s collection as an example.
 Beautifully coloured, each piece is dark without being black.
 The shearling is sumptious but remains as trim.
 Each coat or jacket would be warmly welcomed in any guy’s wardrobe.
 And yet none are going to set the world on fire.

-If that’s a limitation of shearling, if shearling is now the equivalent of an on-trend, trusty old friend, how do you make it a statement this year?
+If that’s a limitation of shearling, if shearling is now the equivalent of an on-trend, trusty old friend, how do you make it a statement?

 Men’s shearling: the looks that accompany it